 While a cemetery may seem like a downer for a fun-filled cherry blossom tour, Seoul National Cemetery might change your tune.

-During cherry blossom season, the cemetery is a colourful place with various outdoor activities.
+During cherry blossom season, the cemetery is a colorful place with various outdoor activities.
 You can view the trees, watch a changing of the guard, and enjoy the sounds of the military band.

 The Seoul National Cemetery houses weeping cherry trees.
 The foliage droops downward, just as willow trees do.
 It’s an interesting spot that stands out from the other destinations.